ericphanson/MajorizationFigures.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://ericphanson.github.io/MajorizationFigures.jl/dev)

-Generate publication-quality pictures of points and polyhedra in the probability simplex in ℝ³ via tikz, by using Polyhedra.jl and TikzPictures.jl.
+Generate publication-quality pictures of points and polyhedra in the probability simplex in ℝ³ via Tikz, by using Polyhedra.jl and TikzPictures.jl.
 This package is mostly aimed at generating figures for my thesis.

 There are a couple interesting polytopes in the probability simplex: